Electoral (Amendment) Act 2023

 The Electoral (Amendment) Act 2023 is a law of Ireland to revise Dáil constituencies and European Parliament constituencies.
-The revised Dáil constituencies will come into effect on the dissolution of the 33rd Dáil.
-The dissolution must take place by 19 February 2025; however, the Taoiseach, Simon Harris has indicated an intention to seek a dissolution of the Dáil on 8 November.
-The 2024 general election for the 34th Dáil will follow thereafter.
+The revised Dáil constituencies came into effect on the dissolution of the 33rd Dáil.
+The dissolution had to take place by 19 February 2025; however, the 2024 general election for the 34th Dáil occurred on 29 November.
 The revised European Parliament constituencies were used at the 2024 European Parliament election.

 Constituency review reports

 The Electoral Commission was established on 9 February 2023.
 Under the Electoral Reform Act 2022, it was required to consider a revision of constituencies in light of the 2022 census.
 On 30 August 2023, the commission delivered a report in which it proposed several changes to Dáil constituencies, increasing the number of seats in the Dáil from 160 to 174, while increasing the number of constituencies from 39 to 43.

 In June 2023, the European Parliament adopted a resolution to add an additional 11 MEPs.
 Ireland would gain one MEP under this arrangement, increasing from 13 to 14.
 This was adopted by the European Council in September 2023.
 The Electoral Commission recommended the additional seat be given to the constituency of Midlands–North-West, with the transfer of County Laois and County Offaly from South.

 The Act implemented the recommendations of both these reports and repealed the Electoral (Amendment) (Dáil Constituencies) Act 2017, which had defined the constituencies in use since the 2020 general election.